Peepearl/webfala_loan_predictor/README.md

-# 💰 Webfala Loan Eligibility Predictor
+# 💰 Webfala Loan Eligibility Predictor.

 An end-to-end Machine Learning web application that predicts whether a loan applicant is eligible for a loan based on personal and financial information.